When the stock markets get choppy, it pays to remember a few key lessons:

 Do take stock

-Think about taking a fresh look at your portfolio to make sure your investments remain in line with your objectives and risk tolerance.
+Think about taking a fresh look at your portfolio to make sure your investment strategies remain in line with your objectives and risk tolerance.

 Don’t give into doom and gloom